nzjess/softsync/README.md

 What's the point?
 This utility may be of use for simulating the benefits of symbolic links where the underlying storage supports the concept of files and directories, but does not provide direct support for symbolic links.
-A good example of this is Amazon's S3, which can represent directory hierarchies, but has no native method of storing a symbolic link to another object.
+A good example of this is Amazon's S3, which has no native method of storing a symbolic link to another object (and none of the many suggested workarounds to this are suitable for your use-case).

 ### Requires